If you’ve taken the CAT exam before; don’t make similar mistakes again.

 Avoid making the same mistakes

 There is a tendency among repeaters to look for a quick fix.
 Avoid focusing just on your weaker sections.
 Give adequate time to improve each section.
-The CAT syllabus requires the candidates to not only have a clear understanding of the basic but also to strategize each section appropriately.
+The CAT syllabus requires the candidates to not only have a clear understanding of the basics but also to strategize each section appropriately.

 You can be selective in this regard, depending on your performance last time around.
 Remember to analyze your performance not just for your weaknesses but also to figure out what worked for you successfully.